cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     Shorter jobs may cause too much scheduling overhead, and longer jobs will make it harder for the scheduler to optimally schedule jobs into the queues.

-If no time limit is specified, a default of 30 minutes will be assigned automatically.

 The "short" queue has a limit of 2 hours per job and the highest priority (i.e. jobs in this queue will run sooner compared to other queues).